simokarr/Unify/README.md

-# Unify: University of Ottawa Social and Location Tracking App
+# Unify: University of Ottawa Social and Location Tracking App📚

 ## Overview